Amazon Woman was released March 3rd!

 Darcy is thrilled to announce that she just got a book deal with Pegasus Books!
 Thanks so much to my amazing agent Suzy Evans!
 Amazon Woman will be released March 3rd, 2020.
 It's been a years-long journey to land at this publishing house during which time Darcy had to learn the ins and outs of literary agents, query letters, proposals, publishing houses and more.
 If any new authors are reading this and embarking on their our journey into this intimidating world, send Darcy an email, she'll be happy to share what she's learned!

-If you are interested in reading or watching more about the Amazon Expedition while you wait for the book to come out, check out the links below:
+If you are interested in reading or watching more about the Amazon Expedition check out the links below: